dsc-courses/practice.dsc80.com/problems/wi23-final/wi23-final-q04.md

 **Answer: ** list5

-his pattern `[\d+]` is slightly misleading because the square brackets are used to define a character class, and the plus sign inside is treated as a literal character, not as a quantifier.
+This pattern `[\d+]` is slightly misleading because the square brackets are used to define a character class, and the plus sign inside is treated as a literal character, not as a quantifier.
 However, since there are no plus signs in s, this detail does not affect the outcome.
 The character class \d matches any digit, so this pattern effectively matches individual digits throughout the string, resulting in list5.
 This list contains every single digit found in s, separated as individual string elements.

+<average>31</average>

 # END SOLN